Skip to main content

 Closed-end credit can open up doors for you and may even be necessary depending on what life throws at you.
 With closed-end credit, you can:

 • Make your purchase today and get the benefits of having your purchase now rather than later.
-By making your payments over time, you can have access to purchases or funds right away, given that you're approved for the credit.
+By making your payments on time, you can have access to purchases or funds right away, given that you're approved for the credit.
 This is similar to how you have access to funds with a credit card; however, credit cards have revolving credit (replenishes as you pay), and closed-end-credit does not.

 • Have fixed interest rates depending on your loan.
 In most cases, for as long as you have your loan, you'll be paying the same rate of interest.
-You won't be held captive by macroeconomic factors that can sometimes bring sudden shifts to interest rates and affect how much money you might owe, which can happen with credit cards that have variable interest rates.

 • Build up a strong credit history.
 You can do this by diversifying your credit mix and showcasing your reliability.
 Because your credit score is heavily affected by payment history and credit mix, having a record of regularly making your payments in full can help improve your score over time.